FINNGEN/autoreporting/README.md

 ```
 usage: annotate.py [-h] [--gnomad-genome-path GNOMAD_GENOME_PATH]
                    [--gnomad-exome-path GNOMAD_EXOME_PATH]
-                   [--include-batch-freq] [--finngen-path FINNGEN_PATH]
+                   [--include-batch-freq] [--finngen-path FinnGen_PATH]
                    [--prefix PREFIX] [--annotate-out ANNOTATE_OUT]
                    [--column-labels CHROM POS REF ALT PVAL]
+                   [--finngen-annotation-version FG_ANN_VERSION]
                    annotate_fpath
 ```

-The annotate<span></span>.py-script is used to annotate the previously filtered genome-wide significant variants, using annotation files from gnoMAD as well as annotation files specific to the FINNGEN project.
-The arguments are the same as in main<span></span>.py, except for annotate_fpath, which is the path to the filtered variants.
+The annotate<span></span>.py-script is used to annotate the previously filtered genome-wide significant variants, using annotation files from gnoMAD as well as annotation files specific to the FinnGen project.
+For the FinnGen annotations, specify the version/release used with the --finngen-annotation-version.
+Allowed values are 'r3' and 'r4'.
+Finngen annotations with version 3_0 or lower should be used with value 'r3', and versions 3_1 or higher (e.g. 4_1) should use the 'r4' value.
+The rest of the arguments are the same as in main<span></span>.py, except for annotate_fpath, which is the path to the filtered variants.
 For example, to annotate variants the script can be called like this:
 ```
 python3 annotate.py variant_file_path/variants.tsv --gnomad-genome-path path_to_gnomad/gnomad_genomes.tsv.gz --gnomad-exome-path path_to_gnomad/gnomad_exomes.tsv.gz --finngen-path path_to_finngen_annotation/finngen_annotation.tsv.gz --annotate-out annotation_output.tsv
 ```